paxmagnifica/ti4-companion/README.md

 ## Features

 - [x] Creating a _local_ Game Session with a list of factions in play with easy access to Faction Info.
+- [x] Randomising the order of factions playing the game.
-- [ ] persisting and sharing the Game Session
+- [ ] persisting and sharing the Game Session.
 - [ ] Amount of Victory Points accumulated by each faction.
 - [ ] List of public Objectives with indication which faction reached which objective already.
-- [ ] List of technologies researched by each faction in the game
+- [ ] List of technologies researched by each faction in the game.
-- [ ] A big picture view of the game (factions, victory points, public objectives, laws)
+- [ ] A big picture view of the game (factions, victory points, public objectives, laws).

 # development